Re-award stalled school projects to new contractors - Ebenezer SHS appeals

 She, therefore, appealed to the Government, corporate organisations, benevolent individuals, as well as old students to help fast-track the completion of these stalled projects.

-She added that: “If we want to enrol more students, then I will urge that the stakeholders come to the aid of Ebenezer SHS by completing the uncompleted structures and help us with a boarding status so that many students who are not getting opportunities in the Category A schools can equally come here and be trained.”
+She added that: “If we want to enroll more students, then I will urge that the stakeholders come to the aid of Ebenezer SHS by completing the uncompleted structures and help us with a boarding status, so that many students who are not getting opportunities in the Category A schools can equally come here and be trained.”